jamalimubashirali/Machine-Learning-Projects/README.md

-# This file Contains small to large ML , DS and AI Projects.
+# This repository Contains small to large ML, DS, and AI Projects.